-I just had drinks with a couple of great friends / colleagues and half way through the conversation I literally burst out with a “F’me, I’m a dumbass!
+I just had drinks with a couple of great friends/colleagues.
+Halfway through the conversation I literally burst out with a “F’ me, I’m a dumbass!
 I wish I had recorded this conversation, this would make a great blog post!”
 I immediately pulled out my phone and started taking notes in an attempt to capture this job interview insight.

 Game Rep Situations

 GOM’s biggest job interview insight was Game Rep Situations.
 He explained that if you haven’t interviewed in a long time, then you should try to take interviews for the game situation practice.
 I explained that I had sat down with our Boy and we went through mock interviews, he responded with, “Those are not game situations.
 Game situations are 4th and 1 on the goal line.
 They are bases loaded, 9th inning situations.
 Mock interviews are not game situations because they are not real.
 We need repetitive practice in-game situations so that when the real interview comes, we are ready and prepared.”